learn-co-curriculum/hs-git-code-along-lab/README.md

 `mkdir my_website`
 `cd my_website`

 2. Now that we're in the project, we need to initialize a new git repository.
 A repository is the git version of our project directory.
-We have to initialize it on our own computer so that it can start tracking.
+We have to initialize it on our own computer so that git can start tracking.
 We're basically saying "Hey computer, this is a new git project." `git init` also creates a `.git` file in your new git project, which contains all the information git needs to sync the local version of your project (the one on your personal computer), with the version on github.com
 `git init`

 3. Now we're going to create a `README.md` file.
 A README is a considered best practice for every practice.
 It tells anyone that is looking at your project exactly what it is that they're looking at, and potentially how to use it.
 Notice all the instructions for this code-along are in a `README.md`.
 We'll also open this `README.md` and include a few instructions...